EliGurarie/EliGurarie.github.io/_posts/2023-09-25-Arctic-Projection.md

   st_transform(st_crs(3995))
 ```

+## putting it all together

 The following code uses `ggplot2` to plot the arctic coastlines and overlays the arctic Indigenous Peoples languages shapefile.

 ```r
 ggplot() +